MicrosoftDocs/OfficeDocs-O365ITPro/yammer/work-with-external-users/external-messaging-faq.md

 You use the same method to opt out of external participants and external groups.

-### Q: If I decide to use a firewall to prevent external messages to my users, what functionality will my network not receive?
+### Q: If I decide to use a logical firewall to prevent external messages to my users, what functionality will my network not receive?

 As we continue innovating Yammer, additional new capabilities are likely to be built as part of the External Messaging framework.
-Blocking external sharing and even more so, using a firewall to prevent external messages to your users, will leave some other future Yammer capabilities unavailable to customers.
+Blocking external sharing and even more so, using a logical firewall to prevent external messages to your users, will leave some other future Yammer capabilities unavailable to customers.
 As we continue to work on Yammer, we will be sure to announce which features build on the External Messaging framework so companies know which features they will receive.

 > [!TIP]
 > To see what's coming for Yammer, see the [Office 365 Roadmap](https://go.microsoft.com/fwlink/?LinkId=524076).